 The Merger Process merges the requirements of the National Environmental Policy Act (NEPA) with those of Section 404 of the Clean Water Act (CWA).

-As noted above, a best-fit widening project, or a phase of a "phased" best-fit widening project, must complete the interagency Merger Process in order to qualify for authorization under this section ("c") of RGP 31.
+To qualify for authorization under RGP 31, aA best-fit widening project, or a phase of a "phased" best-fit widening project, must complete the interagency Merger Process in accordance with the -approved Merger Plan for that project in order to qualify for authorization under RGP 31.